hlascelles/samudra/_posts/explore/2021-06-03-plastic-recycling.md

 ##### Biological decomposition

 Biological decomposition is a stimulated biological breakdown of plastic by enzymes produced by microbes or fungi.
-The output is base chemicals and fungi or biomass.
+The output is base chemicals and biomass.
 The latter can be used to produce chemicals, for example lactic acid.
 Lactic acid can be converted to polylactic acid (PLA), a biodegradable plastic.